Major In Hispanic Studies

 SPAN 3300 Advanced Language through Content

 Under exceptional circumstances (for instance, a student who has earned a 5 in Advanced Placement (AP) Spanish or a native speaker who has completed high school in a Spanish-speaking country), a student may begin the program with SPAN 3349/3350, after approval by the Director of Undergraduate Studies (DUS), and later substitute an additional 3000- or 4000-level elective for SPAN 3300 to meet the point and course requirements for the major.
+Students may only register once for any of the core requirements (SPAN UN3300, SPAN UN3349, SPAN UN3350 and the Senior Seminar).

 SPAN 3349 Hispanic Cultures I: Islamic Spain through the Colonial Period